jaylogue/pdp1105-console-adapter-v2/docs/pdp1105-console-adapter-user-manual.md

 **On** enables displaying the progress bar in all contexts, while **Off** disables it entirely.

 **USB only** causes the progress bar to be displayed only when the user is interacting with the Console Adapter over USB (i.e. when not interacting via auxiliary terminal).
 This mode can be useful when the AUX port is configured to use a slow bit rate that interferes with the smooth animation of the bar.

+### Enabling/Disabling Uppercase Mode

+The Console Adapter can be placed in a mode where all characters forwarded to the SCL port in Terminal Mode are converted to uppercase first.
+This mode is useful when working with PDP-11 software, such as PDP-11 Paper Tape BASIC, which requires the user to enter uppercase characters only.
+It is more convenient than using the keyboard’s caps lock key in that only characters sent to the PDP-11 are converted, and the keyboard remains in non-caps lock mode while interacting with the Console Adapter’s menus or other programs on the host computer.

+Uppercase mode can be toggled on or off by selecting the **Uppercase mode** option in the Settings Menu  (key sequence: `CTRL+^ S u`).

 ## Adapter Status